Mosquito Season 2019 is underway!! March 1 is the official start date for the full slate of mosquito surveillance and response in Rowlett.

 While staff respond to complaints, it is impossible to see all sources of stagnant water or breeding sites.
 We ask all residents to please report all stagnant water sources to Environmental Services by email.

 Please be sure you give as much detail as possible including the correct physical address of the complaint, your name and contact information in case City staff needs to get back with you for more information.
 Reminder: complaints do remain anonymous.
+The City of Rowlett's Mosquito Action Plan can be accessed here.

 City staff work in conjunction with Dallas County Mosquito Control to battle mosquito borne diseases.
 As noted in the Mosquito Action Plan, managing mosquitoes takes an integrated approach.
 City response cannot rely solely on larviciding, adulticiding, or only on source reduction.
 Mosquito management must include all of the steps working together, including the public education, assistance, and 4D's.